cosmos/ibc/spec/ics-023-vector-commitments/README.md

   all(items.map((item) => verifyNonMembership(root, proof, item.path)))
 ```

-If batch verification is possible and more efficient than individual verification of one proof per element, an commitment construction SHOULD define batch verification functions.
+If batch verification is possible and more efficient than individual verification of one proof per element, a commitment construction SHOULD define batch verification functions.

 ### Properties & Invariants